c warning

 • A modern reward policy increases employee satisfaction

 As an employer, you always want to draw the best employees to your business and reward them accordingly.
-The current war for talent means that stock option and warrant plans are now indispensable, but you can count on KBC to help you find the solutions you're looking for.
+The current war for talent means that warrant plans are now indispensable, but you can count on KBC to help you find the solutions you're looking for.

 The warrant plan: time-limit the stock market risk